averyhiebert/groundstation2/README.md

 # UVic Rocketry Ground Station V2
 This is the second version of UVic Rocketry's ground station software for receiving and visualizing live telemetry from a rocket using a software-defined radio.
+The previous version can be found [here](https://github.com/averyhiebert/groundstation).

-The software is currently in early development and is not yet functional.
+The software is still under development and is not yet functional (although at this point many of the individual pieces of functionality are implemented).
 It's been developed very slowly for the past 2 years, but if anyone (at UVic or elsewhere) wants to take it up and build on it, that'd be great.

 ## Planned Functionality